 So if you do that, then you focus on the useful part of your legacy which is still needed to keep the lights on.
 It’s a big challenge but it can be done.
 And I think Eurelectric as a whole needs to understand that the value chain is big.
 And we shouldn’t be afraid or ashamed of a part of it, we should be managing it.
 It is our responsibility.

 In Italy, Enel drew a line in the sand with its legacy assets.
-In a way, this is what the European Commission is trying to do with its EPS 550 proposal to prohibit state subsidies for power plants emitting more than 550g of CO2 per MW/h.
+In a way, this is what the European Commission is trying to do with its EPS 550 proposal to prohibit state subsidies for power plants emitting more than 550g of CO2 per kilowatt hour.
 Eurelectric has argued against this proposal which seems at odds with your ambition to speed up the decarbonisation of the electricity sector.
 Why do you oppose this proposal?

 I’ll tell you, frankly: I think this is not the right discussion.
 Is anybody planning to build new coal plants?
 No, except maybe in Poland.